Energy-Equity-Project/EEP_Data_Pipeline/README.md

 # Energy Equity Project Data Pipeline

 ## Relevant Files
-The eep.zip file contains 2 files:
-- eep_dataset.csv
+- eep_final_500k_simplified.zip
-   - Holds the EEP dataset (includes all variables).
+   - This is a shapefile and holds the EEP dataset (includes all variables).
 Census tracts can be identified by the GEOID column which follows the US Census Bureau's structure.
-- eep_codebook.csv
-   - An excel file describing variables in the EEP dataset.

 This repository showcases how data was collected, cleaned, processed and organized for EEP's mapping tool.